 Tracheostomy tube care considerations include: Regular cleaningRegular clearing of secretionsKeeping the airway openHow to use oxygen or a humidifier (if needed)Learning to keep away from irritants that affect the airwaySpeaking and eating techniquesLearning cardiopulmonary resuscitation (CPR)Knowing when to call for emergency medical services

-Call for emergency medical services right away if: Your tracheostomy tube falls out and you can't replace itYou are having difficulty breathing through your tube
+Call for emergency medical services right away if: Your tracheostomy tube falls out and you cannot replace itYou are having difficulty breathing through your tube